 This guide presents a quick overview of how to find and interact with Bommer for Fusion 360.
-Bommer for Fusion 360 is added as a toolbar panel in the Tools
+Bommer for Fusion 360 is added as a toolbar panel in the Utilities

 How to find Bommer